torte71/tmteststuff/armbian-mainline-setup.md

 >
 > (If the command prompt reads "root@mkspi", you are using the root account)

-- set up Klipper using KIAUH:
+- Set up Klipper using KIAUH:
   - Execute
 ```
 cd ~/kiauh